redpesk-common/signal-composer-binding/docs/part-1/4-SignalComposerAPI.md

 You can follow the activity using the service log journal and check that the correct number of objects has been added.

+> **CAUTION**: You need to get the following permission to be able to load new objects : `urn:AGL:permission::platform:composer:addObjects`

 ## get

 You can get a signal value be requesting the API with the verb *get*: